-Relief for CM as EC will hold polls for Maharashtra Legislative Council before May 27: Reports
+Relief for CM as EC will hold polls for Maharashtra Legislative Council on May 21

 Chief Minister Uddhav Thackeray will lose his post if he does not become a member of one of the two Houses of the legislature by May 28.

-The Election Commission of India on Friday decided that the polls to the Maharashtra Legislative Council will be held before May 27, reported PTI.
+The Election Commission of India on Friday decided that the polls to the Maharashtra Legislative Council will be held on May 21, reported ANI.
 The state legislative council has nine vacant seats.

-However, the poll body is yet to make a formal announcement of the final date.
+This will be the country’s first election since the nationwide coronavirus lockdown came into force on March 25.
+The elections will be held following protocols for virus precaution and the home ministry’s clearance, reported NDTV.

 The Election Commission’s order came after a recommendation from Maharashtra Governor Bhagat Singh Koshyari.
 On Thursday evening, the governor requested the poll body to declare elections to the state legislative council to end the political uncertainty.
 Earlier, Chief Minister Uddhav Thackeray had called Prime Minister Narendra Modi to seek his intervention in his nomination to the council.